 The worst that can happen is being expelled from the University, which is only needed very, very, rarely, as a consequence for student misconduct.
 In most circumstances, the student is placed on disciplinary probation with some conditions for successful completion of the probation, such as: involvement in an educational project, community service, restitution for damage or theft, or an assessment with a counselor to address concerns that might be related to the student's well-being.
 If you've been charged with academic dishonesty, see the Academic Standards Policy.

 The information is private, since it is a part of an educational record.
-The students has the authority to decide when and if this information may be released.
+A student has the authority to decide when and if this information may be released.
 As required by the Federal Educational Right to Privacy Act (FERPA), any record and information about the judicial process as it relates to the student referred is protected and confidential information.

 If a student is a victim of a crime of violence, then that student may receive information on the outcome of the case they refer, but this information is privileged information as well.

 Please consider making a referral to the Office of Student Conduct whenever a student expresses concerns about one or more of the following issues: